AmandaKhol/NextJSWeb/README.md

-# Portfolio website
+# Restaurante website (NextJS)

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-The intention of this project is to learn and practice NextJS
+This project intends to learn and practice NextJS as an SSR.

 ## **Technologies**